Worker In A Specialty Occupation

 Services (USCIS), the employer must file and receive certification of a Labor Condition

-Application (LCA) with the U.S. Department of Labor.
+Application (LCA) with the U.S. Department of Labor and determine if an Export Control

 What is the Labor Condition Application (LCA)?